eegli/pampa.place/README.md

 ### Projections and EPGS standards⚠️

-In general, there are two things to keep in mind:
+In general, there are two things to keep in mind when you bring your custom GeoJSON files:

-1. All the data you add to your custom game will be included in the client bundle.
+1. All the data you add to your game will be included in the client bundle.
 If you include super detailed maps that are 10Mb in size, whoever visits your game will need to download those 10Mb and more.
 2. Google Maps uses the [WGS 84 / Pseudo-Mercator projection](https://en.wikipedia.org/wiki/Web_Mercator_projection).
 Custom GeoJSON FeatureCollections need to be in **EPGS 4326** projection.

 ### Drawing maps